Writing Samples, Thoughts, New Projects

 Gabby Part 1, Chapter 2

-My name is Gabriela Addison Babich, but no one calls me any part of that.
-Most people just call me Gabby or Gab.
+My name is Catherine Addison Babich, but no one calls me any part of that.
+Most people just call me Callie or Cat.
 I’m twenty-eight-years-old.
 My mother and father’s given names are Francis and Harley; my brothers are Damon and Harley.
 I grew up with my family in the township of Ada alongside the Caloosahatchee River right next to Fort Myers, Florida.
 The Gulf of Mexico is just a 30-minute skiff ride downriver from our dock.

 We straddled a geographic and a cultural intersection.
 A geographic one because we lived right on the line between vast open ranches and farms that make up most of the land area of Florida and the coastal people, who live in gated communities and 1/8th acre canal-front homes alongside the Gulf and the Atlantic.
 It was a cultural one because it’s the same line where the wealthy and privileged met the poor and hardscrabble.
 We fell in the latter category.
 Daddy’s been a shrimper his whole life and still keeps his boat, Damon & Harley, tied up on San Carlos Island when he’s not out in the Gulf.
 It’s also where he offloads his shrimp and fuels her.